-Let me start with a disclaimer: “Hi, I’m Anthony Coppedge, and I’m a recovering church staff burnout person.
-Not only have I personally experienced burn out, but I have been a leading contributor of burn out to volunteers while I served at one of the three churches where I was on staff.”
+Let me start with a disclaimer: “Hi, I’m Anthony Coppedge, and I’m a recovering church tech arts burnout person.
+Not only have I personally experienced burn out, but I have been a leading contributor of burn out to church tech arts volunteers while I served at one of the three churches where I was on staff.”

 I’d add to that spiritual exhaustion, because I think that it’s the main reason that media personnel experience burn out.
 We expect a lot out of volunteers, but we in tech arts often fail to spend time pouring time and spiritual life into them outside of services.

-Technical arts ministries are often a behind-the-scenes place with people who don’t want to attend a small group or Bible study.
+Church tech arts are often a behind-the-scenes place with people who don’t want to attend a small group or Bible study.
 Many of these folks would rather click a mouse, spin a knob, or push a button than talk with people about personal and spiritual matters.
 “Hey, no one asks me to quote Bible verses when I’m mixing sound,” say people I’ve talked to before.

 The technical ministry is perhaps the one ministry area where it’s easy to hide from spiritual discussions.
 Yet this is robbing them of personal growth, a closer relationship with the God who loves them, and a stronger sense of mission and purpose for the tech team.
 We can no longer afford to ask our volunteers to serve unless we serve them with spiritual food, too!
 Any tech leader reading this should memorize it, print it out, and post it:

 The technical ministry is not about the tech.
 It’s about the people behind the tech.